iMovR TopView Max Single Monitor Arm Review

 Among manually adjustable monitor arms, the TopView Max is at the top of the mountain when it comes to weight capacity.
 It has such a high weight capacity that its minimum weight is the same as many monitor arms’ maximum weight.
 This strength makes it an ideal pick for ultra-wide monitors, all-in-one PCs and iMacs.

 Where It Fits In The iMovR Family

 iMovR is well ahead of the game when it comes to fine-tuning the ergonomic setup of a given workstation, something we cannot say for most of the competition.
-The wide variation in desk styles, monitor sizes, and individuals’ anthropometry is why iMovR offers 12 different mechanically-articulating monitor arms (3 in the ZipView line, 3 in the Tempo line, 2 in the TopView line, 2 in the Compass line and 2 in the Trace line), much less their their new EMMA electric monitor arm series.
+The wide variation in desk styles, monitor sizes, and individuals’ anthropometry is why iMovR offers 10 different mechanically-articulating monitor arms (3 in the ZipView line, 3 in the Tempo line, 2 in the TopView line, and 2 in the Compass line), much less their their new EMMA electric monitor arm series.

 With so many choices we literally can’t think of a single monitor/desk/user combination that iMovR doesn’t have a perfect arm for.
 They also publish a very handy Buyers Guide to Selecting the Right Monitor Arm that helps consumers quickly narrow down from many choices to the few they should consider; and from there it’s usually about budget, styling or color choice.